FaceBlockTeam/fbcli/README.md

     -showkeys
         Generating identity, pubkey key from private key.
 Private key must be passed either from params or configuration file.
     -getbalance <IDENTITY>
-        Balance of an identity (amount of qubic, number of in/out txs) -getasset <IDENTITY>
+        Balance of an identity (amount of faceblock, number of in/out txs) -getasset <IDENTITY>
         Print a list of assets of an identity -sendtoaddress <TARGET_IDENTITY> <AMOUNT>
-        Perform a standard transaction to sendData <AMOUNT> qubic to <TARGET_IDENTITY>. valid private key and node ip/port are required.
+        Perform a standard transaction to sendData <AMOUNT> faceblock to <TARGET_IDENTITY>. valid private key and node ip/port are required.

 [BLOCKCHAIN/PROTOCOL COMMAND]
     -gettickdata <TICK_NUMBER> <OUTPUT_FILE_NAME>